44100hertz/branchy16/README.md

 The first 120KiB (Address 0x0000-0xEFFF) are RAM, the last 8KiB in addresses 0xF000-0xFFFF are I/O addresses.

-Loads from I/O addresses must be load-waited in order to return a value other than 0.
-When an I/O device stores to that address, it will unlock every load-waited branch for that address on the next cycle.
-However, load-waiting a non-readable I/O address will lock that branch forever.

 Storing to an I/O address will send that value to the device and may trigger side-effects.
 Be aware of the fact that multiple stores are OR'd together.

+Loading from an I/O address will read a value from a device and may trigger side-effects.
+However, some devices output values at-will, for example controller inputs or the screen.
+When an I/O device stores to that address, it will unlock every load-waited branch for that address on the next cycle.
+However, load-waiting the wrong I/O address can lock a branch forever.

 ### Console